Ixcatl/fables_novasophonia/docs/core/items.rst

               - exotic metal
             * - Adamantine
               - 300☼
-              - A black mineral that glitters red in direct light, strange and fibrous to the touch.
-Sharp, strong and lightweight, adamantine is reputably sought after by overzealous planewalkers, oblivious to its native peril in the twin Hells.
+              - A black mineral that glitters an eerie magenta in direct light, fibrous to the touch.
+Sharp, strong and lightweight, adamantine is idealized by overzealous planewalkers, oblivious to its native peril in the twin Hells.
               - exotic metal
             * - Starmetal
               - 400☼